MaximilianAlgehed/ParallelLayouts/documentation/RelatedWork.md

 * [Programming Heterogeneous Systems at Exascale](https://drive.google.com/open?id=0B1ytrVudfgrLVGJhamZZZ1JQdWNzOWk0ZzRWZGR2REx0akdN)

-* [A Distributed Haskell for the Modern Web](http://haste-lang.org/pubs/haste-licentiate.pdf) Anton's lic thesis.
+* [A Distributed Haskell for the Modern Web](http://haste-lang.org/pubs/haste-licentiate.pdf) Anton's lic. thesis.
 This document is interesting because of Haske's way of enabling the programming to play with running code either on the client or the server side of the web application.
 A limitation of the programming